Tremors and horocycle dynamics on the moduli space of translation surfaces: Non-integer Hausdorff dimension

 We now specialize to $\HH(1,1)$ and specify the collection of transverse systems $\{\sigma_n\}$ explicitly.
 Recall our convention that singularities for a surface in $\HH(1,1)$ are labeled.
 Each $q \in \HH(1,1)$ has two vertical prongs issuing from the first singular point in a downward direction, and we denote by $\bar \sigma_t$ the union of the corresponding vertical segments of length $e^{-t}$.
 On any compact subset of $\HH(1,1)$ there is a lower bound on the length of a shortest saddle connection, and so for $t$ large enough the vertical prongs do not hit singular points and so $\bar \sigma_t$ is well-defined.
-If $M_q$ is horizontally minimal then each horizontal leaf intersects $\bar \sigma_t$ and in particular each horizontal separatrix starting at a singularity has a first intersection with $\bar \sigma_t$.
-Say that $\vre = \vre(q,t)$ is the maximal length, along $\bar \sigma_t$, of a segment starting at a singularity and ending at the first intersection of a horizontal separatrix $\xi$ with $\bar \sigma_t$.
+If $M_q$ is horizontally minimal then each horizontal leaf intersects $\bar \sigma_t$ and in particular each horizontal separatrix starting at a singularity has a first intersection (as seen along the separatrix) with $\bar \sigma_t$.
+Denote by $\vre = \vre(q,t)$ the maximal length, along $\bar \sigma_t$, of a segment starting at a singularity and ending at the first intersection of some horizontal separatrix $\xi$ with $\bar \sigma_t$.
 Let $\hat \sigma_t \subset \bar \sigma_t$ be the union of the two vertical prongs taken of length $\vre$.
 Note that $\hat \sigma_t$ is a transverse system on $M_q$ if $M_q$ is horizontally minimal, but some non-minimal surfaces have horizontal leaves that miss $\hat \sigma_t$.